Can dark energy viscosity be detected with the Euclid survey?: Introduction

 Since its discovery in 1998 by \cite{sn1,sn2}, the cause of cosmic acceleration has not been understood, despite all the observational and theoretical efforts in this direction (see e.g. \cite{sapone, kunzrev,lucabook} and references therein).
 Ironically, the best explanation from the observational point of view, i.e. a cosmological constant, is very little satisfactory from a theoretical perspective \cite{Carroll:2000fy}.
 Among the many alternative possible answers, one proposal is to modify the Einstein equations, either in 4 dimensions, like in scalar-tensor theories, or in 5D, as e.g. in the Dvali Gabadadze Porrati model \cite{dgp} or even in 6D \cite{dgp6, rugbyball}.
 All these theories, if rewritten as ``effective dark energy'' models (simply by moving the additional terms modifying Einstein equations from the geometry side to the matter side of the equations) exhibit a difference with respect to ordinary scalar field dark energy (DE): they possess anisotropic stress.

 For this reason, and also because we still do not know what dark energy is really made of, in \cite{fingerprinting3} some of us studied an ``effective dark energy'' with anisotropic stress.
 The latter was modeled as in \cite{Hu:1998kj} with the help of a viscosity parameter, in addition to the speed of sound and equation of state parameters.
+This parameterization was used first in \cite{Koivisto:2005mm} in relation with dark energy.
+A further work by \cite{Mota:2007sz} analyzed the model with data from the cosmic microwave background radiation (CMB), large scale structure and type Ia supernovae, and showed that it is hard to constrain both $\cs$ and $\cv$ and that future data would not improve very much their measurement.
 In \cite{fingerprinting3} analytical equations describing the cosmological perturbations for this imperfect fluid dark energy were derived, following the lines of a previous paper \cite{fingerprinting1}, where the same was done for a model with no viscosity.
 Other recent work on anisotropic stress can be found in \cite{papers-anisotropy}.

 In this paper we will use these analytical expressions to understand how well the galaxy clustering (GC) and weak lensing (WL) measurements of the Euclid survey\footnote{http://www.euclid-ec.org/} \cite{Cimatti:2009is, RedBook} will be able to constrain the viscosity of the dark energy fluid, together with its speed of sound.